NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 The goal of the harm detection rail is to determine if the text has any kind of harm to human content.
 This rail can be applied at both input and output.
 This guardrail can be added by adding `harm_detection` in `autoguard` section in `config.yml`

-### Toxicity detection
+### Toxicity extraction

 The goal of the toxicity detection rail is to determine if the text has any kind of toxic content.
-This rail can be applied at both input and output.This guardrail can be added by adding `text_toxicity_extraction` in `autoguard` section in `config.yml`
+This rail can be applied at both input and output.This guardrail can be added by adding `text_toxicity_extraction` in `autoguard` section in `config.yml`.
+This guardrail not just detects the toxicity of the text but also extracts toxic phrases from the text.

 ### Racial bias detection